-The purpose of the Physical & Mental Health program is to educate and facilitate lifestyle changes for the physical, mental, and spiritual well-being of sorority members and the communities that we serve; raise awareness about the importance and benefits of lifestyle changes that affect longevity, morbidity, and mortality; and develop and implement health-focused programs that benefit the communities we serve.
+The purpose of the Physical & Mental Health program is to educate and promote healthy lifestyle changes for the physical, mental, and spiritual well-being of sorority members and residents in the communities that we serve.
+The Physical and Mental Health program strives to raise awareness about the importance and benefits of living healthy by developing and implementing health-focused programs that benefit the communities we serve.

 Other Programs include: